functionguyy/technical_art/C_tutorials/A_Complete_Introduction_To_Variables_In_C.md

 - **Signed** integer types
 - **Unsigned** integer types

-Variables declared with keyword `int` are **signed** integer types; this means they can store both negative and positive whole numbers.
+Variables declared with keyword `int` are **signed** integer types.
+This means they can store both negative and positive whole numbers.

-Variables declared with the `unsigned int` keyword can only stored positive whole numbers.
+Variables declared with keyword `unsigned int` are **unsigned** integer types. this means they can only store positive whole numbers.

 To print the value stored in a variable with the `printf` function we use a format specifier.

-The format specifier for printing the value stored in **signed** integer type variable is `%d` while the format specifier for printing value stored in an **unsigned** integer type variable is `%u`
+The format specifier for printing the value stored in a **signed** integer type variable is `%d` while `%u` is the format specifier for printing value stored in an **unsigned** integer type variable.
 ```C
 /* code example of printing signed integers */
 #include <stdio.h>